-GWR is working hard to deliver an iron ore project and to pursue gold mining opportunities on their Wiluna West tenements.
+GWR is working hard to deliver an iron ore project and to pursue gold mining opportunities at Wiluna West and elsewhere that it conducts activities.

 By meeting shareholder expectations on success and profitability, the Company recognises it can maximise positive outcomes for the wider Wiluna community.